 —Jetson website (August 2020)

 After the successful completion of the working prototype and many test flights, development of the Jetson ONE eVTOL aircraft, a second generation prototype, was started.
 The Jetson ONE will be the first production model for the consumer.
-Jetson ONE was finished during the late spring of 2020, and is now available to buy.
+Jetson ONE was finished during the late spring of 2020, and is now available to buy, the company says.

 Operational Concept (graphics)